 within your company will help create the KPIs.
 If your KPIs truly

-reflect your organizational goals then it is necessary for all levels of
+reflect your organisational goals then it is necessary for all levels of

 your company to get with the program.
 Encourage company unity and